uraimo/Awesome-Swift-Playgrounds/README.md

 * [Checkmark Button](https://github.com/BilalReffas/CheckmarkButton) - Animated check mark button. ☘️
 * [Window Manager Playground](https://github.com/steventroughtonsmith/windowmanager-playgroundbook) - Playground for an experimental window manager. 📱☘️
 * [UIDynamic Playground](https://github.com/andresbrun/UIDynamicsPlayground) - Multiple Playgrounds using almost every behaviour of UIDynamic. ☘️
+* [WWDC16 Typography](https://github.com/tototti/wwdc16_typography_playground) 🇯🇵 - Draw a logo or any text with the WWDC16 ASCII texture. ☘️
 * [RPClarity](https://github.com/RobotsAndPencils/RPClarity) - Shows a technique for blurring an image behind the characters behind one or more UILabels.
 * [Swift Clock](https://github.com/nickoneill/swiftclock) - An animated clock in a swift playground.
 * [WatchKit Asset Playground](https://github.com/cwimberger/WatchKitAssetPlayground) - A swift playground for creating awesome animations for your WatchKit Apps.